SravaniMeruva/EiB/README.md

 # EiB

-A virtual assistant which let it users to automate actions using voice.
+A Google Chrome based extension serving as a virtual assistant to automate multiple tasks via voice.

+Automates searching for Meanings, Playing songs, Opening a website, Google search, listening to weather reports in different cities, and save time on bookmarking pages.

 ## Team Members-